MAIL FORWARDING IN GERMANY – SEND POST TO YOUR NEW ADDRESS

-Mail Forwarding In Germany – Send Post To Your New Address – Many of us arrive in Berlin (or any other German city for that matter) and end up living in numerous temporary apartments until we find our “forever home”.
+Many of us arrive in Berlin, or elsewhere in Germany, and end up living in numerous temporary apartments until we find our “forever home”.
 Some people start with sublets, Airbnb accommodation, or other forms of short-term rentals.
 Over time, like it or not, we ultimately become professionals at moving ourselves around.

 As a newbie to Germany, it’s a pretty daunting task figuring out how to go about a move.
 Knowing how to move house is a process in itself (check out our detailed guide), but what about forwarding your mail in Germany?